 Like skin color, ethnicity also affects your hair and hair follicles.
 Also like skin color, these differences can range from subtle to extreme, especially in African American or Black hair.
-The aesthetic difference of the hair growing out from the head may be obvious to the eye but the structural and microscopic differences can significantly affect how hair restoration procedures are properly performed.
+The aesthetic difference of the hair growing out from the head may be obvious to the eye, but the structural and microscopic differences can significantly affect how hair restoration procedures are properly performed.

 By grasping these differences you’ll know what questions to ask when searching for the right hair restoration clinic.
 You’ll also know that the surgeon you choose has real experience in Ethnic hair transplants and fully understands what it takes to give you the incredible head of hair you deserve.